 In the 1980s, Catholic Order of Foresters (COF) began a proprietary lending program directed toward Roman Catholic schools and institutions.
 Since the beginning of this Roman Catholic mission-based initiative, COF has originated over $150,000,000 in loans with Catholic institutions, allowing for the construction and continuation of multiple parishes, parochial and college prep schools, and Catholic colleges and universities.

 Catholic Order of Foresters’ loan program provides attractive loan rates, flexible terms and maturity structures, and low origination costs.
 COF takes pride in the relationships built through this program and remains committed to the institutions participating in the program throughout the life of the loan and beyond.
 Below are a few testimonials from institutions who have participated in the Catholic Lending Program.

-For more information about this program, contact Portfolio Manager Benjamin Guzman.
+For more information about this program, contact Portfolio Manager Ben Guzman.

 – Ralph J. Elwart, former president and CEO of Notre Dame College Prep